Decarbonized Society

 Promote and Expand ZEB/ZEH-M

-- We are also working to reduce the CO2 emitted during the operation of the buildings we deliver to our customers in addition to reducing the CO2 emitted from our business activities.
-We propose the optimal ZEB/ZEH-M(*7) to our customers with the latest energy-saving technologies and expertise according to the purposes and characteristics of the building.
+• We are also working to reduce the CO2 emitted during the operation of the buildings we deliver to our customers in addition to reducing the CO2 emitted from our business activities.
+Carbon Design Tool "E-CO BUILDER™" enables comparison of CO2 reduction benefits and cost increases or decreases at the early planning stage of building projects.
+Through the development of such tools, we propose the optimal ZEB/ZEH-M(*8) to our customers with the latest energy-saving technologies and expertise according to the purposes and characteristics of the building.

 A building or a house that consumes zero net primary energy while still providing a comfortable indoor environment